 Shoreline Metro shall maintain all supporting TAMP records and documents.
-Shoreline Metro shall make TAMP records available to Federal (FTA), State (WisDOT) and MPO (Bay-Lake Regional Planning Commission) entities that provide(s) funding to Shoreline Metro and/or aid in its planning processes.
-The TAMP can be considered a "living document" that shall be reviewed on at least a quarterly basis, updated, and incorporated into Shoreline Metro's capital and budget planning and reporting processes.
-Beginning in 2018, TAMP data shall serve as a "baseline" measure of asset performance management.
+Shoreline Metro shall make TAMP records available to federal (FTA), state (WisDOT) and MPO (Bay-Lake Regional Planning Commission) entities that provide(s) funding to Shoreline Metro and/or aid in its planning processes.
+The TAMP can be considered a "living document" that shall be reviewed at least quarterly, updated, and incorporated into Shoreline Metro's capital and budget planning and reporting processes.
+TAMP data shall serve as a "baseline" measure of asset performance management.
 As more data are collected, additional monitoring categories and goals may be included to support condition and reliability-based decision-making.